 We love rewarding schools that are doing their part in creating a plastic-free environment.

 Congratulations to our five lucky winners (yes, we decided to draw five as we had so many great entries).
-We trust the Aquafil Hydrobank will keep your School community hydrated, reduce the amount of plastic waste going to landfill, save students money by allowing them to refill and reuse and reduce their dependence on sugary beverages through easy access to fresh, clean drinking water.
+We trust the Aquafil Hydrobank will keep your School community hydrated, reduce the amount of plastic waste going to landfills, save students money by allowing them to refill and reuse and reduce their dependence on sugary beverages through easy access to fresh, clean drinking water.

 A big thank you to all our entrants, we run these competitions each year so be sure to sign up for our newsletter or follow us on social media for a chance to win next time.
+Here are the winners of 2021 H2O HEROES School Competition,

 How we are creating a plastic-free environment: At Mimili Anangu School, we provide breakfast, fruit, and lunch to our students as part of our nutrition program to ensure healthy and nutritious eating.
 To minimise our plastic waste we have switched to reusable containers and where meals are taken away from the school, we have recyclable meal packaging.